candybytesgmbh/taco/README.md

 - The challenge is divide in separate parts, complete as much as you can
 - Good luck & enjoy your tacos 🌮

+### Pre-setup
+The following structure and libraries are already provided.
+Please do not start a new project, use the current setup to continue in order to save time.
+- Dependency injection with Hilt
+- Database access with Room
+- Web client with Retrofit
+- List view items

 ### Tasks

 ###### 1. Navigation & wire frames